 Placental ischemia

-Evidence supports the crucial roles of genetic, immunologic, and environmental factors with abnormal placentation, leading to ischemic changes of the placenta and subsequent remodeling.
-The increased demand in pregnancy causes the spiral arteries to undergo changes that increase blood flow, enhancing their capacity to enable adequate oxygen and nutrient delivery to the growing fetus [10].
+Evidence supports the crucial roles of genetic, immunologic, and environmental factors in abnormal placentation, leading to ischemic changes of the placenta and subsequent remodelling.
+The increased demand during pregnancy causes the spiral arteries to undergo changes that increase blood flow, enhancing their capacity to enable adequate oxygen and nutrient delivery to the growing fetus [10].